Chart Color Schemes

 Brighton East's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Analysis of health metrics shows strong performance throughout Brighton East.
 Mortality rates and chronic condition prevalence were assessed by AreaSearch.
-Prevalence of common health conditions was low among the general population, though higher than the national average among older, at risk cohorts.
+Prevalence of common health conditions was low among the general population, but higher than the national average among older, at risk cohorts.

 Frequently Asked Questions - Health